wpilibsuite/allwpilib/simulation/README.md

 Simluation is a mix of wpilib and other components.
 The wpilib components are in their respective locations in the /wpilibc and /wpilibj directories.

-The gazbeo plugins are currently built with CMake.
+The gazebo plugins are currently built with CMake.
 Eventually they will be built with gradle.

 ## Simulation delivery and installation